HarshitJ1207/gen-ui/README.md

     - `time` (text)
     - `agent` (text)
 - Initial values are inferred from the user utterance by `src/llm/appointmentFormPrefill.ts` (date/time/agent extraction + simple date normalization: today/tomorrow variants → real ISO date).
-- On submit, `App.tsx` calls `mockBookAppointment` and responds with a confirmation text.
+- The flow attaches an `onSubmit` handler on the widget that calls `mockBookAppointment` and returns a confirmation text message.

 ### 2. Appointment history (`show_appointment_history`)